Azure/autorest.typescript/test/integration/generated/azureSpecialProperties/README.md

-## Azure AzureSpecialProperties SDK for JavaScript
+## Azure AzureSpecialPropertiesClient SDK for JavaScript

-This package contains an isomorphic SDK for AzureSpecialProperties.
+This package contains an isomorphic SDK for AzureSpecialPropertiesClient.

 ### Currently supported environments